Enpass Password Manager Review 2023

 Features

-Enpass comes with nearly all of the basics that a password manager should.
-The password generator, which is accessible through both the desktop app and the browser extension, serves up a multitude of different options for creating secure passwords and passphrases.
+Enpass includes almost everything that's expected of a password manager.
+Its password generator, which is accessible through both the desktop app and the browser extension, provides many different options for creating secure passwords and passphrases.

 Enpass estimates how secure each password is.

-While most password managers rely on integrated cloud functionality, Enpass makes this optional.
-If desired, you can synchronize your data with well-known providers such as Dropbox, Google Drive, or OneDrive.
-By default, data is only secured locally, making the program particularly appealing for some users.
-All the same, the integration of regular cloud synchronization would be a practical step.
+While most password managers rely on integrated cloud functionality, with Enpass, this is optional.
+If desired, you can sync your data with well-known providers like Dropbox, Google Drive, or OneDrive.
+By default, data is only stored locally, which will probably make the program appealing to some users.
+All the same, the integration of regular cloud syncs would be a practical step.

-Enpass does not offer a sophisticated security center akin to those of its competitors, however, in the "Password Audit" submenu, it's possible to see which of your passwords do not meet the program's standards as well as which you have used more than once.
+Enpass does not offer a sophisticated security center like those of its competitors.
+In the "Password Audit" submenu, it's possible to see which of your passwords do not meet the program's standards as well as which you have used more than once.

 Autofill you can count on

 During testing, we came to the conclusion that Enpass's browser extension was fairly reliable.
-When visiting a website for which login data is already stored, clicking on the Enpass logo in the address bar should load the correct entry.
-With another click, you can fill in the fields and automatically log in.
+When visiting a website for which login data is available, click on the Enpass logo in the address bar to load the correct entry.
+With another click, you can automatically complete the fields and log in.

-Other password managers offer similar functionality by adding buttons to the login forms, making it unnecessary to open the browser extension.
-While the latter is certainly more elegant and practical, particularly if you need to create a new password, Enpass's approach isn't that bad.
+Other password managers offer similar functionality by adding buttons to login forms, making it unnecessary to open the browser extension.
+While the latter is certainly more elegant and practical, particularly if you need to create a new password, we can't criticize Enpass's approach.

-When logging in to a website for the first time, the extension automatically adds your login data to your saved data sets.
+When logging in to a website for the first time, the extension automatically saves your login data to your data sets.

-By double-clicking on a specific entry, the accompanying username and password will be entered into the appropriate fields.
+By double-clicking on a specific entry, the relevant username and password will be input into the appropriate fields.

 In terms of features, Enpass also seems to focus on the basics, which unfortunately leads to a few compromises.
-Compared to what its competitors offer, Enpass's security center is not nearly as robust, with automatic password changing an unfortunate omission.
+Compared to what its competitors offer, Enpass's security center is not too impressive and doesn't include things like an automatic password changer.

-Sharing could do with some work as well: When sharing a data set, by default, Enpass exports passwords and usernames in plain text.
+There are some sharing issues too: When sharing a data set, Enpass exports passwords and usernames in plain text by default.
 We strongly recommend defining a pre-shared key (PSK) in the advanced settings if you plan on sharing data sets.
-Other programs offer more elegant solutions to password sharing.
+Other programs have more elegant solutions to password sharing.

-What Enpass does, it does well, however, we would like to see a bit more refinement as well as the introduction of a few sorely missed features.
+What Enpass does, it does well, however, we would like to see a bit more refinement as well as the inclusion of some essential features.

 Visit Website